cabinetofcuriosity/homebase/list-of-databases.md

 - Link:  [Barcode of Life](http://boldsystems.org/)
 - About: The Barcode of Life database contains taxonomical, geographical, and sequencing data that can be used to identify organisms down to the species level.
-- Type of data offered: Geographic, Taxonomic, and DNA Sequencing data
+- Type of data offered: Geographic, Taxonomic, and DNA Sequencing data in DWC, XML, TSV, FASTA, or TRACE file formats.
 - How to access data: The database is publically available and does not require an account to access the data.
 The [search portal](http://boldsystems.org/index.php/Public_BINSearch?searchtype=records) can be utilized to access data about an organism, and the  [identification portal](http://boldsystems.org/index.php/IDS_OpenIdEngine) can be used to identify an organism by its DNA sequence.
 An [API](http://boldsystems.org/index.php/api_home) is also available to pull data from the database.

 ## Bird Sound Database